 The Reading and Listening components are two separate tests, both of which are adaptive and delivered online.
-The Writing and Speaking components are also delivered online.
-For these two components a fixed-form test approach is retained because this is still the most efficient and fair means to elicit productive language samples from candidates1.
 Tasks used in these components are carefully designed to be accessible to candidates of different proficiency levels.
-As an online test, the Cambridge English Skills Test Schools can be delivered on demand, at any time, in any venue.
-This flexibility, and the enhanced security measures, make the test a good option for institutions and employers.
+As an online test, Cambridge English Skills test can be delivered on demand, at any time, in any venue.
+This flexibility, and the enhanced security measures, make the Cambridge English Skills Test a good test option for institutions and employers.